microsoft/semantic-kernel/samples/apps/copilot-chat-app/README.md

             you may change `"UseHttp": false,` to `True` to overide the default use of https.

          * Under the `“Completion”` block, make the following configuration changes to match your instance:
             * `“AIService”: “AzureOpenAI”`, or whichever option is appropriate for your instance.
             * `“DeploymentOrModelID”: “text-davinci-003”,` or whichever option is appropriate for your instance.
             * `“Endpoint”:` “Your Azure Endpoint address, i.e. `http://contoso.openai.azure.com`”.
               If you are using OpenAI, leave this blank.
-            * You will insert your Azure endpoint key during build of the backend API Server
+            * Set your Azure endpoint key using the following command: dotnet user-secrets set "Completion:Key" "MY_COMPLETION_KEY"

         * Under the `“Embedding”` block, make sure the following configuration changes to match your instance: